manticoresoftware/manticoresearch/docs/installation.rst

    $ yum install -y devtoolset-2-gcc devtoolset-2-binutils devtoolset-2-gcc-c++
    $ export PATH=/opt/rh/devtoolset-2/root/usr/bin:$PATH

-We recommend using a separate folder for building instead of compiling in the source folder:
+Manticore uses `cmake` for building.
+We recommend to use a folder outside the sources to keep them clean.

 .. code-block:: bash

    $ mkdir build
    $ cd build
-   $ cmake -D WITH_MYSQL=TRUE -DWITH_RE2=1 ../manticore
+   $ cmake -D WITH_MYSQL=1 -DWITH_RE2=1 ../manticore

 or if we use sources from tarball:

 .. code-block:: bash

-   $ cmake -D WITH_MYSQL=TRUE -DWITH_RE2=1 ../manticore-2.3.3.170706.9fbdd5f
+   $ cmake -D WITH_MYSQL=1 -DWITH_RE2=1 ../manticore-2.4.1-171017-3b31a97-release

 To simply compile: